Waterfall Gully to Mount Lofty Summit Hike

 Mount Lofty Summit is 710 metres above sea level and includes a lookout, restaurant/cafe and visitor centre.
 Enjoy a well deserved treat, buy a cold drink or simply take a well earned rest before heading back down to Waterfall Gully.
 There are toilets inside and a free water station outside to refill your drink bottle.
 Discover more about Mount Lofty Summit here.

 Access via Waterfall Gully Road.
 Open all year round (closed catastrophic fire days)

 For more information and all enquiries please visit the Parks SA website.

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

-Image Source: Play & Go
+Image Source: all photos by Play & Go 2020

 Want to get all the latest events and activities straight to your inbox?

 Subscribe to our weekly email newsletter below to keep up to date with our latest posts and find out all the best events & activities for Adelaide families.
 Newsletters are only sent once a week, and you may sometimes get a special offer exclusively for our subscribers only!